Fair Play on ChessKid.com

 - We may suspend or close their accounts.
 Account closures may be permanent.

 - In many "first time abuser" cases, we offer a chance for admission and apology.
-If this is given, we will sometimes allow the opening of a new account; however, never is a user convicted of Fair Play abuse allowed to open the same account again.
+If this is given, we will sometimes allow the re-opening of an account, with a reset of the ratings.

 If I reported someone for Fair Play abuse why hasn't their account been closed?